 - Break vacuum by fully opening liquid and suction base valves. - Set thermostat to call for cooling.
-Check indoor and outdoor fan operation and allow system to stabilize for 10 minutes for fixed orifices and 20 minutes for expansion valves.
+Check indoor and outdoor fan operation and allow system to stabilize for 20 minutes.

 Charge Verification

 REFRIGERANT UNDER PRESSURE!

 - Do not overcharge system with refrigerant. - DO NOT OPERATE UNIT IN A VACUUM OR AT A NEGATIVE PRESSURE.
 FAILURE TO FOLLOW PROPER PROCEDURES MAY CAUSE PROPERTY DAMAGE, PERSONAL INJURY OR DEATH.